Trim Your Fat for the New Year- The Home Edition! Part I

 Don’t forget to call a professional for your annual furnace or boiler tune-up to maintain its efficiency, safety, and life-span too!

 - Insulate exposed hot water pipes to prevent heat loss and help keep your hot water hot by the time it reaches you in the shower.
 This can also allow you to lower the temperature setting on you hot water tank saving you even more money.
 We particularly like the easy to use self-sealing foam insulation.

 - Clean your dryer vents for faster, more efficient drying and to help prevent fire.
 This not only includes the part on the outside of your house that is more easily visible, but also the actual duct from the dryer to the outside vent.
 There is a great step-by-step description on Wikihow for those of us who prefer pictures!
-You can also tie a rag to a plumbing snake and pull the cloth through the duct or you can get really fancy with a “LintEater” device (pictured at left).
+You can also tie a rag to a plumbing snake and pull the cloth through the duct or you can get really fancy with a “LintEater” device.
 Please note, we do NOT guarantee you will be as excited to clean your dryer vent as this woman is.